eduardo20calvo/SQL_Suspicious_Transactions/README.md

 ## Data Exploration

-The Sqlalchemy library was used to establish a connections and query data from the database in Postgres SQL to the Jupyter Notebook.
+The Sqlalchemy library was used to establish a connection and query data from the database in Postgres SQL to the Jupyter Notebook.
 The Pandas library was then used to organize the imported data into DataFrames.
 Last but not least, Hvplot was used to create visualizations for observing patterns of fraudulent transactions.

 ## Data Analysis #1